 I will put the instructions for figuring out how long to roast it for in the method part of this blog. #5

-I can not even explain how delicious this roast is…tender & juicy, cooked to perfection,, tasty & seared outer edge…with a medium to rare inside… I will never make a roast any different way!!!
+I can not even explain how delicious this roast is…tender & juicy, cooked to perfection,, tasty with a seared outer edge… a medium to rare inside… I will never make a roast any different way!!!
 All I can say is WOW & thank you Chef John!

 Here is the recipe….though I don’t really have a recipe’ for seasoning the roast…no measured amounts

 1 Standing Rib Roast, any size you want to make